 All signs on the building, except temporary signs, count toward the total sign area allowed for administrative approval for each frontage.
-Total signage square footage may not exceed 3⁄4 (75%) of the length of the building frontage (linear feet) where the signs are located.

 3. Sign Lighting

 Targeted external illumination (e.g. mini spotlights) which is small in size, illuminates only the proposed sign, and does not damage the building in installation may be approved administratively.
 Gooseneck lighting or halo illumination must be reviewed and approved by the BAR.